-Stuffing my face with lots of food over the Easter holiday + leftover ham = this recipe for a Healthy Ham and Broccoli Egg Bake.
+Stuffing my face with lots of food over the Easter holiday + leftover ham = this Healthy Ham and Broccoli Egg Bake recipe!

 I have a serious confession: This blog is making me fat.
 Now I understand my confession may not be promoting my blog in the most positive way but it’s the truth.
 I am a small framed person and I have gained about 8 pounds since starting this blog roughly 8 months ago.
 An extra 8 pounds on a small frame is not good and summer is coming up so that’s another not good.